Kubernetes Deployment

 Overview

-The Kubernetes edge worker (ze-k8s-worker) is a containerized service that handles asset uploads and serves your deployed applications.
+The Kubernetes edge worker is a containerized service that handles asset uploads and serves your deployed applications.
 It integrates with:

 • S3-compatible storage (AWS S3, MinIO, Ceph, etc.) for asset storage